suikan4github/kaiten-yaki/ubuntu_en.md

 ![Partition Diagram](image/partition_diagram_0.png)

-The logical volume size of each Linux distribution ($LVROOT) can be controlled from a configuration parameter.
+The logical volume size of each Linux distribution ($LVROOTSIZE) can be controlled from a configuration parameter.

 As depicted the LVM volume group has only one physical volume.